Farasan Islands: Nature

-The Farasan Island Marine Sanctuary is a protected area.
+The Farasan Island Marine Reserve is a protected area.
 It is home to the Arabian gazelle, and, in winter, migratory birds from Europe.

 Oceanic animals include manta rays, whale sharks, and several species of sea turtles including endangered and critically endangered green and hawksbill turtles, dugongs, and several species of dolphins and whales with occasional visits by others such as orcas.

 Economy

 After a French engineer investigated petroleum seeps on the islands in 1912, a 75-year concession was granted to the Red Sea oilfields.
 At the time, the Farasan Islands supported a small fishing industry.

-Tourism and fishing also play a role in the economy.
-Farasan Island is connected to Jezan port by ferry.